Vasily Shatilov: Battle of Berlin

-On 16 April 1945, the division crossed the Oder in the vicinity of Wriezen, reaching Berlin on the 21.
+On 16 April 1945, the division crossed the Oder in the vicinity of Wriezen, reaching Berlin on 21 April.
 It was tasked with hoisting the Victory Banner on the Reichstag.
 On the morning of 30 April, after days of heavy fighting in the streets of the German capital, the Division stormed the building.
 Soldiers of the division hoisted several Soviet flags atop the structure, one of which – placed by Meliton Kantaria, Mikhail Yegorov and Alexei Berest – was eventually proclaimed the official Victory Banner (Though the first flag was probably hoisted by the division's soldier Mikhail Minin).
 Shatilov was awarded the title Hero of the Soviet Union and the Order of Lenin on 29 May for his leadership of the division.

 Postwar

 He continued to command the 150th as part of the Group of Soviet Occupation Forces in Germany until it was disbanded in December 1946, transferring to command the 15th Mechanized Division.
 After commanding the 207th Rifle Division from April 1948, Shatilov completed the Higher Academic Course at the Voroshilov Military Academy between 15 June 1948 and 3 May 1949.
 Appointed commander of the 36th Rifle Division of the Transbaikal Military District, Shatilov advanced to command the 18th Guards Rifle Corps in July 1952 and the 39th Guards Airborne Corps in January 1955.
 Placed at the disposal of the Main Personnel Directorate in December of that year, he was appointed first deputy commander of the Volga Military District in February 1956.
 Shatilov ended his career as first deputy commander of the Far Eastern Military District in December 1957, being promoted to colonel general in 1963 before his retirement in March 1964.
 Shatilov lived in Moscow and died on 16 February 1995.
 He was buried at Kuntsevo Cemetery.